sveltejs/sites/sites/svelte.dev/content/blog/2023-03-09-zero-config-type-safety.md

 This works for all exports from SvelteKit files (`+page`, `+layout`, `+server`, `hooks`, `params` and so on) and for `data`, `form` and `snapshot` properties in `+page/layout.svelte` files.

 To use this feature with VS Code install the latest version of the Svelte for VS Code extension.
 For other IDEs, use the latest versions of the Svelte language server and the Svelte TypeScript plugin.
-Beyond the editor, our command line tool `svelte-check` also knows how to add these annotations.
+Beyond the editor, our command line tool `svelte-check` also knows how to add these annotations since version 3.1.1.

 ## How does it work?